vosslab/energy/docs/REPO_STYLE.md

 - Keep `README.md` and `AGENTS.md` at the repo root.

 ## Naming
-- Use lowercase filenames with underscores; avoid spaces.
+- Use lowercase ascii filenames with underscores for most files; avoid spaces;
 - Match script names to their primary purpose.
 - Use `.md` for docs, `.sh` for shell, `.py` for Python.